 Publication Date: 12 January 2017

-That being said, I do think that this is a book that needs to be read.
-When I first read this book, our news reported ever growing numbers of refugees crossing Europe, it regularly fails to explain why.
+This is a book that needs to be read.
+When I first read this book, our news reported ever growing numbers of Syrian refugees crossing Europe, yet it regularly failed to explain why.
 How many people can actually remember what started the civil war?
-While this is a fictional family, their story is reality for hundreds of thousands of people, and that thought does fill me with tears.
+While this is a fictional family, their story is reality for hundreds of thousands of people, and that thought fills me with tears.
 It’s a reality that, thankfully, we cannot equate to, but with the war in Ukraine still raging, millions more people have been displaced and are in need of a safe country to call home, even if just for a short while.

 Never more have we needed a generation who value acceptance of difference, who are willing to look beyond the scaremongering headlines for the truth behind them, a generation who hold compassion, understanding and empathy as qualities to be valued highly.
 If this book does nothing more than create empathy with refugees from this generation of children reading it, then it will have done an amazing job.